Updated: January 2021.

 - A collection of smaller articles to publish regularly (500+ words).

-For example, one of my cornerstone articles is How To Get Rid Of Scabies: The Ultimate Guide.
+For example, one of my cornerstone articles is a huge 3,000 word guide on scabies treatment.
 Super well researched, lots of cited studies, super high quality.

 I have about three of those types of articles.

 All the other articles are minor, less important articles.
-“How to stop scabies itching at night”.
-Stuff like that.
+"How to stop scabies itching at night" and things like that.
 Why do you need to publish these smaller articles?

 - To show Google your site is being constantly updated (Google loves this).